SABS-R3/software-engineering-day6/_episodes/05-mocking.md

 the result of the function against the correct solution.
 After all, we know that the partial derivative of the `sum` function should be 1, we could also check the performance of the function using other test functions as well.
-But with mocks we can also write a test that is completly independent of the specific function we might use, and one that directly tests that the `partial_derivative` is doing what you expect it to do.
+But with mocks we can also write a test that is completely independent of the specific function we might use, and one that directly tests that the `partial_derivative` is doing what you expect it to do.
 Here is a possible test using a `Mock` to replace the input `function` argument.